 Bring some sunshine into your soul with a visit to the colourful Comie's Caribbean Grill or indulge in the Spanish treats at beautiful Kazbah, where lush Moroccan decor will make you feel you've left England entirely.

 Alternatively, treat yourself to the fantastic French and European cooking on offer at Pierre Victoire or stay true to Oxford's roots with a slap-up Sunday lunch at one of the many traditional boozers that can be found in the city.
 Although it's a little out of the centre, The Perch does a fantastic roast by the river, set in a sumptuous rural setting.

 Where to rest your weary head

 Book a hotel right in the centre of town to immerse yourself in Oxford life.
-Our partner SuperBreak offers a selection of excellent Oxford hotels to suit a variety of budgets, so you're bound to find your perfect match.
 The Oxford Spires Hotel is set amongst forty acres of gorgeous parklands within a convenient distance of the historic town centre.

 If you're after somewhere a little out of town, The Lambert Hotel – an original coaching inn at the foot of the Chiltern Hills – offers a wonderful escape into the heart of the Oxfordshire countryside, a landscape which has inspired poets, artists and writers for centuries.